-- nominates a member (normally the chair) to be responsible for liaising with the Local Authority and other agencies in the event of an allegation being made against the headteacher. - identifies a named governor to take leadership responsibility for LAMP's safeguarding arrangements.
-That governor will maintain regular contact with the DSL and will ensure that the governing/proprietor body receives regular reports about safeguarding activity at LAMP. - ensures that LAMP's safeguarding, recruitment and allegations management procedures take into account the procedures and practice of the Local Authority, local safeguarding partnership and national guidance.

-NB Sole Proprietors of schools that do not have a governing body should note and act in accordance with Footnote 29 in Part 2 (page 28) of Keeping Children Safe in Education 2022 in order to ensure that the appointed Designated Safeguarding Lead (DSL) is able to discharge that role with sufficient independence, particularly in relation to any allegations involving the proprietor of members of the proprietors family.
+- LAMP's IT system; and participates in reviews of the effectiveness of those systems at least annually with reference to a self-assessment using a reputable mechanism. - ensures that the SLT, DSL and all DDSLs have an awareness and understanding of the filtering and monitoring systems, manage them effectively and know how to escalate concerns when they are identified. - ensures that all staff receive mandatory safeguarding and child protection (including online) training at induction which equips them with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place in LAMP are effective and support the delivery of a robust whole LAMP approach to safeguarding.
+Their training will be updated regularly. - nominates a member (normally the chair) to be responsible for liaising with the Local Authority and other agencies in the event of an allegation being made against the headteacher. - ensures that LAMP's safeguarding, recruitment and allegations management procedures take into account the procedures and practice of the Local Authority, local safeguarding partnership and national guidance. - N.B.
+Sole proprietors of that do not have a governing body should note and act in accordance with Footnote 31 in Part 2 (page 31) of Keeping Children Safe in Education 2024 in order to ensure that the appointed Designated Safeguarding Lead (DSL) is able to discharge that role with sufficient independence, particularly in relation to any allegations involving the proprietor or members of the proprietor's family.
 This may involve including in the appointment as DSL, written confirmation that part of the duties of the post involve contacting the Local Authority Designated Officer (LADO) on any matter that the DSL considers cannot be properly dealt with internally.
-Consideration could also be given to providing the DSL with access to external advice from an appropriate company or legal service.

-LAMP will submit a response to the SP's annual schools' safeguarding audit.
+Consideration could also be given to providing the DSL with access to external advice from an appropriate company or legal service. - LAMP will submit a response to the SP's annual LAMPs' safeguarding audit.
 This will highlight how the governing/proprietor body's duties have been carried out.
-An action plan will be drawn up and any weaknesses will be rectified in accordance with that plan.
+An action plan will be drawn up and any weaknesses will be rectified in accordance with that plan

-The headteacher/principal:
+The head/s of Centre: